top of page

 How long will it take to recover?

 Honestly, it depends on you and your skin.
 Some will be red and puffy for a day or two, and some can take a lunch hour appointment and none would be the wiser that something was done.
-For eyeliner procedures, You can expect to look like you've had a good cry for several hours following your procedure - swollen and puffy.
-Lip color often involves swelling as well.
-Eyebrow procedures have the least swelling.

-Swelling and redness aside, you can expect all of these treatments to have what we call " a rollercoaster of healing".
+Swelling and redness aside, you can expect all of these treatments to have what we call "a rollercoaster of healing".
 You will likely have a few days of darker than wanted, followed by dry flaky skin for several days to a week.
 Typically, the healing process is not bad at all, and you should have no problems being seen in public or living your life as you normally do.

 CONTINUE BELOW FOR AFTERCARE INFORMATION